Actions

 Notes:

-Pour one out for the Centaurs PR manager, who is fighting for their life daily.
+Pour one out for the Centaurs PR manager, who is fighting for his life daily.
 This isn’t Ilya’s first media crime and it won’t be his last lmao

 Kudos/comments always appreciated 🫶